djalbat/the-occam-user-manual/content/introduction.md

 Indeed, the verifier cannot distinguish between these languages at all.
 This book explains how this is possible.

-After explaining Occam's approach to language this book gives a very detailed explanation of how the verifier works.
+After explaining Occam's approach to language this book will give a very detailed explanation of how the verifier works.
 Some may find this nauseating but I maintain that it is essential.
-The whole idea behind Occam is to facilitate human reasoning and not to supplant it, and it is the verifier that reasons on your behalf.
+The whole idea of Occam is not to replace human reasoning but to facilitate it, and it is the verifier that reasons on your behalf.
-So you must understand how it works.
 In fact I recommend that you read the introduction together with the first four chapters of the Foundations book before going much further with this one.
 They are neither very long nor very deep and will provide the necessary background for understanding the verifier in particular.